isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Note

-Don't use a `throw` as simply an alternative way of returning a value from a function.
+Don’t use a `throw` as simply an alternative way of returning a value from a function.

 ##### Exception